hxuhack/symobfuscator-deprecated-/docs/index.rst

   Answers some questions about the new Attributes infrastructure.

 :doc:`NVPTXUsage`
-   This document describes using the NVPTX back-end to compile GPU kernels.
+   This document describes using the NVPTX backend to compile GPU kernels.

 :doc:`AMDGPUUsage`
-   This document describes how to use the AMDGPU back-end.
+   This document describes using the AMDGPU backend to compile GPU kernels.

 :doc:`StackMaps`
   LLVM support for mapping instruction addresses to the location of